-Either way, both marriage and divorce are important life events, which have a significant impact on one’s health and psyche.
+Marriage and divorce are important life events that have a significant impact on one’s health and psyche.

 In 1967, psychiatrists Thomas Holmes and Richard Rahe examined 5,000 patients’ medical records in hopes of determining whether stressful events cause illness.
 They developed a rating scale, which included 43 examples of life’s most stressful events, including divorce, which ranked second highest only after the death of a spouse.

 The study confirmed that there is a strong correlation between the list of 43 stressful life events and the risk of and existence of illness.

 Countless studies have linked stress with both weight loss and weight gain.
 One recent study at Ohio State University of more than 10,000 people determined that both marriage and divorce lead to weight gain, with surprising differences among men and women.

 The study found that men are more likely to gain weight subsequent to a divorce while women are more likely to gain weight subsequent to marriage.